 Benefits of Closing Credits for SellersBenefits of Closing Credits for Sellers

 Sellers can also benefit immensely by offering closing credits.
-While it may seem as though they are paying the buyer for sale, they are actually facilitating the purchase by making it more affordable.
-If the home requires many upgrades, then by offering closing credits, they can make it far more appealing to a buyer.
+While it may seem like they are paying the buyer for sale, they facilitate the purchase by making it more affordable.
+If the home requires many upgrades, they can make it far more appealing to a buyer by offering closing credits.
 Think of it as a discount that you are offering to get the buyers to purchase the home.
-Another benefit is that by reducing the sales price, the seller can lower their transfer tax.
+Another benefit is that the seller can lower their transfer tax by reducing the sales price.

-Once you look at the big picture, closing credits can be a win-win for both parties.
+Once you look at the big picture, closing credits can be a win-win.

 Know the Limitations by LendersKnow the Limitations by Lenders

 Closing credits won’t work for everyone, and it is worth knowing that some lenders place limitations on them.
-These include limitations on what they can be used to pay for and how much can be paid.
+These include limitations on what you can use them to pay for and how much can be paid.
 For example, the Department of Veterans Affairs has a cap rate on how much a loan officer can make from the loan, known as the origination fee.
 If the buyer overestimates their closing costs and leaves a credit surplus, you must renegotiate the sales price dollar-for-dollar.
-Unless this is done, the seller can end up receiving this credit surplus.
+Unless this is done, the seller can receive this credit surplus.
 Also, you cannot use closing credits to go towards a buyer’s down payment.

 Market Impact of Closing CreditsMarket Impact of Closing Credits